Comparing Type Systems for Deadlock Freedom: Two Approaches to Deadlock Freedom

 The linear logic interpretation of session types was introduced by Caires and Pfenning~\cite{CairesP10,DBLP:journals/mscs/CairesPT16}, and developed by Wadler~\cite{DBLP:conf/icfp/Wadler12} and others.
 Here we consider an interpretation based on classical linear logic (\CLL) with mix principles, following~\cite{CairesCFest14,CP17}.

-The syntax and semantics of linear logic processes are as in \Cref{s:sessions} except for the following differences.
-First, we have the restriction construct $\res{x}P$ instead of the double restriction operator $\res{xy}P$.
-Second, we have a so-called \emph{forwarding process}, denoted $\linkr{x}{y}$, which intuitively ``fuses'' channels/names $x$ and $y$.
+The syntax and semantics of processes are as in \Cref{s:sessions} with the following differences.
+First, we have a single restriction construct $\res{x}P$ instead of the double restriction $\res{xy}P$.
+Second, we have a \emph{forwarding process}, denoted $\linkr{x}{y}$, which intuitively ``fuses'' or ``links'' channels/names $x$ and $y$.
 More formally, we have:

 In what follows, the bound output $\res{y}\ov{x}\out y.P$ will be abbreviated as $\bout{x}{y}P$.
 Also, we write $\res{\wt{x}} P$ to abbreviate $\res{x_1}\ldots\res{x_n}P$.

 Differences in the reduction rules are summarized in \Cref{fig:redlcp}.
 In particular, observe how interaction of input/output prefixes and of selection/branching constructs is no longer covered by an outermost restriction.